Bernardo-MG/docs-bootstrap-template/readme.md

 There is an [online demo site][demo-site] which always reflects the current contents of the master branch, which is the latest version of the template.

+### Projects based on this template

+A few projects have been created based on this template, meant to ease documenting projects:

+- [Docs Maven Skin][docs-maven-skin]
+- [Sphinx Docs Theme][sphinx-docs-theme]

 ## Usage

 This is static template is meant to be transformed into a dynamic one, through the use of the preferred framework.